 2) Wnt and GSK-3 regulation of hematopoietic stem cell (HSC) self-renewal: We are studying the roles of GSK-3 and Wnt signaling in HSC homeostasis in vivo and in primary HSC culture.
 We are exploring novel ex vivo culture techniques to define the signaling pathways required for and the gene expression profile associated with HSC self-renewal.
 In collaboration with Wei Tong at CHOP, we are also studying how JAK/STAT signaling interacts with GSK-3 and Wnts to regulate HSC renewal.
 These experiments are being carried out with mouse and human hematopoietic stem cells, using novel ex vivo culture techniques and stem cell transplantation assays in mice.
 These experiments also involve flow cytometry and cell sorting, RNA interference, and biochemical analysis of transmembrane signaling pathways.
 Our long-term interest is to adapt these findings to clinical applications including hematopoietic stem cell transplantation in humans and treatment of bone marrow failure disorders.

-4) Molecular mechanisms of Wnt signaling: We are also investigating the molecular mechanisms of Wnt signaling, with a focus on how GSK-3 activity is suppressed in response to Wnts and other upstream signals.
-We have found that GSK-3 is positively regulated by the tumor suppressor APC and are exploring the hypothesis that GSK-3 is functionally inhibited by dissociation of APC from GSK-3 containing complexes, such as the axin degradation complex.
+4) Molecular mechanisms of Wnt signaling: We are also investigating the molecular mechanisms of Wnt signaling, with a focus on how GSK-3 activity is regulated by Wnts.
+We have found that GSK-3 is positively regulated by the tumor suppressor APC.
+We are exploring the hypothesis that APC regulates multiple targets through the regulation of GSK-3 activity.

 1. Molecular analysis of hematopoietic stem cell signaling in vivo and in ex vivo culture.